email linkedin

 Greenhouse Gas Emission Regulations

 Canada published the Regulations Amending the Passenger Automobile and Light Truck Greenhouse Gas Emission Regulations on December 20, 2023.
-These amendments require auto manufacturers and importers to meet increasingly stringent annual ZEVs targets, including the targets specified in the Emissions Reduction Plan (20% for the 2026 model year, 60% by 2030, and 100% for 2035).
-The next phase of Canadian emission standards will be informed by the release of the U.S. Environmental Protection Agency’s (U.S. EPA’s) final rulemaking entitled “Multi-Pollutant Emissions Standards for Model Years 2027 and Later Light-Duty and Medium-Duty Vehicles.”
+These amendments require auto manufacturers and importers to meet increasingly stringent annual ZEV targets, including the targets specified in the Emissions Reduction Plan (20% for the 2026 model year, 60% by 2030, and 100% by 2035).
+The next phase of Canadian emission standards will be informed by the release of the U.S. Environmental Protection Agency’s (EPA’s) final rulemaking entitled “Multi-Pollutant Emissions Standards for Model Years 2027 and Later Light-Duty and Medium-Duty Vehicles.”

 Canada’s 2030 Emissions Reduction Plan also includes a commitment to further improve the efficiency of heavy-duty vehicle standards beyond 2025 by aligning with the most stringent standards in North America, whether at the U.S. federal or state level.
-Further, the Government of Canada committed to develop a medium- and heavy-duty vehicle (MHDV) ZEV regulation requiring 100% of MHDV sales to be ZEVs by 2040 for a subset of vehicle types — with interim 2030 regulated sales requirements that would vary by vehicle category based on feasibility — and explore interim targets for the mid-2020s.
+Further, the Government of Canada committed to (1) develop a medium- and heavy-duty vehicle (MHDV) ZEV regulation requiring 100% of MHDVs sold to be ZEVs by 2040 for a subset of vehicle types — with interim 2030 regulated sales requirements that would vary by vehicle category based on feasibility — and (2) explore interim targets for the mid-2020s.

 Hydrogen Strategy for Canada

-Natural Resources Canada (NRCan) has been engaging with stakeholders, government, and Indigenous partners to create the Hydrogen Strategy for Canada, which seeks to leverage Canada’s hydrogen through various pathways, including fuel for transportation.
+Since 2020, Natural Resources Canada (NRCan) has engaged with stakeholders, government, and Indigenous partners to create the Hydrogen Strategy for Canada, which seeks to leverage Canada’s hydrogen through various pathways, including fuel for transportation.
 The strategy includes hydrogen end-use opportunities for LDVs, buses, trucks and equipment, rail, marine, and aviation.
+In May 2024, after 3 years of engagement, the Hydrogen Strategy for Canada: Progress Report was released as a strategic directional document.
+One key finding in the Progress Report indicated that hydrogen used in transport could range from 12% to 35% of the transport sector’s energy use in 2050 and up to 18% of energy consumption in the transportation industry.

 Advanced Motor Fuels Statistics

-Figure 1 shows energy use by fuel type in 2020 for transportation in Canada.
-Table 2 lists supply and demand for ethanol and biodiesel.
+Figure 1 shows energy use by fuel type in 2021 for transportation in Canada.
+Table 2 lists supply and demand for ethanol and biodiesel in 2023.

 *Ethanol proportion is estimated on the basis of production data.

-Transportation GHG emissions (from passenger, freight, and other forms of transport) increased 5% from 2020 to 2021, reflecting a rebound since the first year of the pandemic.
-Despite the increase, transportation emissions were 12% below their pre-pandemic level in 2019.
+Transportation GHG emissions (from passenger, freight, and other forms of transport) increased 4% from 2020 to 2022, reflecting a rebound from the pandemic.
+Despite the increase, transportation emissions were 8% below their pre-pandemic (2019) level.

 Research and Demonstration Focus